 Getting here, getting around

-The Chattanooga Metropolitan Airport has four major scheduled carriers with service to seven cities including Atlanta, Chicago, Washington, Dallas, Detroit, and Charlotte.
+The Chattanooga Metropolitan Airport has four scheduled carriers with service to nine cities: Atlanta, Charlotte, Chicago, Dallas, Detroit, Newark, Washington, Orlando, Tampa Bay.
 Connections from these will get you most everywhere beyond.
 Rental cars, taxis or hotel shuttles can get you from the airport to downtown.

 Despite the large freight rail network in the city, there is no passenger rail service for commuters or long-distance travelers.